kirch1/colorandom-cohesive/README.md

 ### Abstract:
 My project group and I created an application that allows users to generate, save, and delete random color palettes.
-I added an extenstion to the project to make the colors cohesive.
-The technique for making the palette cohesive was using a Tatradic Palette (with an additional color being a dark/lighter version of the final tatradic color).
+I added an extension to the project to make the colors cohesive.
+The technique for making the palette cohesive was using a Tetradic Palette (with an additional color being a dark/lighter version of the final tatradic color).

 ### Installation Instructions:
 1. Copy the SSH key on GitHub inside the code dropdown